A simple world clock setup for distributed teams

 Give every project its own clock grid

-Open the World Clock wallboard, add the cities that matter for your squad, and drag them into “handoff order”.
-Use the label field to note on-call owners or travel dates so context lives next to the clock.
-Keep a browser tab pinned on a spare monitor or TV so everyone sees the same information.
+Open the World Clock wallboard, add the cities that matter for your squad, and drag them into handoff order.
+Use the label field to mark on-call owners, PTO, or travel dates so context lives next to the time.
+Pin the board on a spare monitor/TV or kiosk so the whole team references the same source instead of guessing.

 Example: Marketing team covering Portland, Dublin, Melbourne